 - Having an adverse reaction to certain stimuli that previously did not affect you

 - An extreme amount of (irrational) fear

-Sufferers of COVID PTSD are those who have directly experienced the virus, oftentimes in its most serious form, according to Berman.
+People with COVID PTSD are those who have directly experienced the virus, oftentimes in its most serious form, according to Berman.
 They experience the same myriad of unwanted and difficult-to-cope-with symptoms.

 Risk Factors for COVID PTSD

-People who suffer from COVID long-hauler syndrome, a condition where the symptoms of COVID-19 linger for several weeks or months after a person tests negative for the virus, may be at an increased risk for COVID PTSD over time, says Allison Chawla, LMSW, a psychotherapist, spiritual counselor and certified life coach in New York.
+People who have COVID long-hauler syndrome, a condition where the symptoms of COVID-19 linger for several weeks or months after a person tests negative for the virus, may be at an increased risk for COVID PTSD over time, says Allison Chawla, LMSW, a psychotherapist, spiritual counselor and certified life coach in New York.

 "Prolonged endurance and tolerance of symptoms can absolutely cause depression and over time trigger PTSD," Chawla says.